-Fig.4 shows the actually received bandwidth of input port 0, 1, 2, and 3 on output port 0 in CMF.
-Initially, the load on each input port (1/4 of the effective load of the switch) is small, and all the arrived traffic can be totally delivered to the output port.
-As the load increases gradually, the switch can not sustain all the incoming traffic.
+Fig. 5 shows the actually received bandwidth of input ports 0, 1, 2 and 3 on output port 0 in CMF.
+Initially, the load on each input port (1/4 of the effective load of the switch) is small, and all the arrived traffic can be completely delivered to the output port.
+As the load increases gradually, the switch cannot sustain all the incoming traffic.
 The fairness mechanism becomes effective and prevents the input ports with small reservations from getting more than its reserved bandwidth.
-As a result, the actually obtained bandwidth of these input ports begin to drop.
-Finally, when the load on each input port goes beyond 40%, each input port can only get its reserved part of the bandwidth, which is 10%, 20%, 30%, and 40% respectively for input port 0, 1, 2, and 3.
-And the above observation holds for the Bernoulli multicast traffic (Fig.4(a)), burst multicast traffic (Fig.4(b)), Bernoulli unicast traffic (Fig.4(c)), and burst unicast traffic (Fig.4(d)).
+As a result, the actually obtained bandwidth of these input ports begins to drop.
+Finally, when the load on each input port goes beyond 40%, each input port can only get its reserved part of the bandwidth, which is 10%, 20%, 30% and 40% respectively for input ports 0, 1, 2 and 3.
+The above observation holds for Bernoulli multicast traffic (Fig. 5(a)), burst multicast traffic (Fig. 5(b)), Bernoulli unicast traffic (Fig. 5(c)) and burst unicast traffic (Fig. 5(d)).

-Fig.5 describes the situation when FIFMOS is used.
-Since FIFOMS does not consider bandwidth guarantees, the total bandwidth is always equally allocated to all the input ports.
-Fig.6 shows the results from TATRA.
-As can be seen, TATRA does not provide bandwidth guarantees either, and its maximum throughput is severely affected by the HOL blocking, especially under the burst unicast traffic (Fig.6(d)).
-It is interesting to note the small difference between the actually obtained bandwidth of each input port under the Bernoulli arrivals, as in Fig.6(a) and Fig.6(c), which can be explained by the fact that TATRA computes the "departure date" in an increasing order of input port indexes, and therefore the input ports with smaller indexes are given priorities in the scheduling.
+Fig. 6 and Fig. 7 show the results of FIFOMS and TATRA, respectively.
+Because they do not take bandwidth guarantees into consideration, the total bandwidth is always equally allocated to all the input ports.
+As can be seen, the maximum throughput of TATRA is severely affected by the HOL blocking, especially under the burst unicast traffic (Fig. 7(d)).
+It is interesting to note that, when TATRA is used under Bernoulli arrivals, there is a small difference between the actually obtained bandwidth of different input ports, as shown in Fig. 7(a) and Fig. 7(c).
+This can be explained by the fact that TATRA computes the "departure date" in an increasing order of input port indexes, and hence the input ports with smaller indexes are given priorities in the scheduling.